• HOME

 The length of which you are cutting your stems will depend on when your wedding day is.

-If you are finished your arrangements 2-3 days before your wedding, cut the stems longer, so you can keep them fresh as the days go by (more tips on how to on the next step.)
+If you are finished with your arrangements 2-3 days before your wedding, cut the stems longer, so you can keep them fresh as the days go by (more tips on how to on the next step.)

 Assuming your wedding is the next day, cut the stems based on your final design, making it ready to go the next day!